-USD 000 Comp osition of Regulatory Capital as at 30 June 2023 Component of Regulatory Capital Reported by Bank Source based on reference letters of the statement of financial position under the regulatory scope of consolidation Tier 2 capital: regulatory adjustments 52.
+USD'000 Compe osition of Regulatory Capital as at 30 June 2024 Component of Regulatory Capital Reported by Bank Source based on reference letters of the statement of financial position under the regulatory scope of consolidation Tier 2 capital: regulatory adjustments 52.
 Investments in own Tier 2 instruments - 53.
 Reciprocal cross-holdings in Tier 2 instruments - 54.
 Investments in the capital of banking, financial and insurance entities that are outside the scope of regulatory consolidation, net of eligible short positions, where the bank does not own more than 10% of the issued common share capital of the entity (amount above the 10% threshold) - 55.
-Significant investments in the capital banking, financial and insurance entities that are outside the scope of regulatory consolidation (net of eligible short positions) - 56.
+Significant investments in the capital banking, financial and insurance entities that are outside the scope of regulatory consolidation (net of eligible short positions) 56.
 National specific regulatory adjustments - 57.
 Total regulatory adjustments to Tier 2 capital - 58.
-Tier 2 capital (T2) 60,409 59.
-Total capital (TC = T1 + T2) 1,059,149 60.
-Total risk weighted assets 6,963,888 Capita l ratios and buffers 61.
-Common Equity Tier 1 (as a percentage of risk weighted assets) 14.34% 62.
-Tier 1 (as a percentage of risk weighted assets) 14.34% 63.
-Total capital (as a percentage of risk weighted assets) 15.21% 64.
+Tier 2 capital (T2) 67,730 59.
+Total capital (TC = T1 + T2) 1,081,272 60.
+Total risk weighted assets 5,988,033 Capita l ratios and buffers 61.
+Common Equity Tier 1 (as a percentage of risk weighted assets) 16.76% 62.
+Tier 1 (as a percentage of risk weighted assets) 16.93% 63.
+Total capital (as a percentage of risk weighted assets) 18.06% 64.
 Institution specific buffer requirement (minimum CET1 requirement plus capital conservation buffer plus countercyclical buffer requirements plus D-SIB buffer requirement, expressed as a percentage of risk weighted assets) N/A 65. of which: capital conservation buffer requirement N/A 66. of which: bank specific countercyclical buffer requirement N/A 67. of which: D-SIB buffer requirement N/A 68.
-Common Equity Tier 1 available to meet buffers (as a percentage of risk weighted assets) 14.34%
+Common Equity Tier 1 available to meet buffers (as a percentage of risk weighted assets) 16.76%

-Comp osition of Regulatory Capital as at 30 June 2023 Component of Regulatory Capital Reported by Bank Source based on reference letters of the statement of financial position under the regulatory scope of consolidation Nation nal minima including CCB (where different from Basel III) 69.
+030 000 Comp osition of Regulatory Capital as at 30 June 2024 Component of Regulatory Capital Reported by Bank Source based on reference letters of the statement of financial position under the regulatory scope of consolidation Nation nal minima including CCB (where different from Basel III) 69.
 CBB Common Equity Tier 1 minimum ratio 9.0% 70.
 CBB Tier 1 minimum ratio 10.5% 71.
 CBB total capital minimum ratio 12.5% Amou nts below the thresholds for deduction (before risk weighti ng) 72.
 Non-significant investments in the capital of other financials 1 В 73.
-Significant investments in the common stock of financials 1,495 С 74.
+Significant investments in the common stock of financials 838 С 74.
 Mortgage servicing rights (net of related tax liability) - 75.
 Deferred tax assets arising from temporary differences (net of related tax liability) - 76.
-Provisions eligible for inclusion in Tier 2 in respect of exposures subject to standardized approach (prior to application of cap) 50,477 А 77.
+Provisions eligible for inclusion in Tier 2 in respect of exposures subject to 8 standardized approach (prior to application of cap) 54,332 Α 77.
 Cap on inclusion of provisions in Tier 2 under standardized approach - 78.
 N/A - 79.
-N/A - Capita Jan 20 al instruments subject to phase-out arrangements (only app 023) olicable between 1 Jan 2019 and 1 80.
+N/A - Capita Jan 20 olicable between 1 Jan 2019 and 1 80.
 Current cap on CET1 instruments subject to phase out arrangements NA 81.
 Amount excluded from CET1 due to cap (excess over cap after redemptions and maturities) NA 82.
 Current cap on AT1 instruments subject to phase out arrangements NA 83.
 Amount excluded from AT1 due to cap (excess over cap after redemptions and maturities) NA 84.
 Current cap on T2 instruments subject to phase out arrangements NA 85.
 Amount excluded from T2 due to cap (excess over cap after redemptions and maturities) NA